Dynamic Ramping for Demand Response of Processes and Energy Systems based on Exact Linearization: Deriving rigorous dynamic ramping constraints

 By calculating the total time derivative, the derivatives of the output $y$ read:

+Note that the number of necessary differentiations will typically be small as processes are usually designed following the principle of local disturbance rejection \citep{Skogestad.2001}.
+According to local disturbance rejection, control inputs $u$ should affect controlled outputs $y$ as directly as possible, i.e., small relative degrees $r$ are generally preferred.
 Equation (\ref{eq:y_n}) shows that the derivative $y^{(n)}$ is influenced by the scheduling decision, i.e., the $\delta$-th derivative of the production rate $\rho^{(\delta)}$, and by the control decision, i.e., the input $u$.
 The integer $\delta$ defines the order for our dynamic ramping constraints and thus the ramping degree of freedom $\nu$, which acts as free variable in scheduling optimization, must be equal to $\rho^{(\delta)}$.
 In other words: Control can only hold the output $y$ constant if scheduling ramps the production rate with a $\delta$-th order dynamic.
 If a ramping dynamic with order $\gamma < \delta$ would be chosen, the $\gamma$-th derivative would be the ramping degree of freedom, i.e., scheduling optimization could perform a step-change on $\rho^{(\gamma)}$.
 However, this step-change would act on a derivative $y^{(k)}$ with $k<n$, a derivative that is not influenced by the control input $u$.
 Consequently, control has no handle to hold $y^{(k)}$ at zero and thus has no handle to hold $y$ constant.
 Thus, ramping with an order smaller than $\delta$ must lead to a deviation of the output $y$ from its nominal value irrespective of the used control method.

-For the ramping limits $\nu^{\text{min}}$ and $\nu^{\text{max}}$, we rearrange equation~(\ref{eq:y_n}) to get the ramping degree of freedom $\nu$, which is equal to the highest derivative $\rho^{(\delta)}$, as function of the input $u$:
+For the ramping limits $\nu^{\text{min}}$ and $\nu^{\text{max}}$, we rearrange Equation~(\ref{eq:y_n}) to get the ramping degree of freedom $\nu$, which is equal to the highest derivative $\rho^{(\delta)}$, as function of the input $u$:

-In equation (\ref{eq:nu}), the ramping degree of freedom $\nu$ can be influenced by the input $u$, i.e., the bounds on $u$ limit $\nu$.
+In Equation (\ref{eq:nu}), the ramping degree of freedom $\nu$ can be influenced by the input $u$, i.e., the bounds on $u$ limit $\nu$.
 If $\beta_u (\vect{x},\boldsymbol{\varphi})$ and $\beta_{\rho} (\vect{x},\boldsymbol{\varphi})$ have the same sign, we get the bounds by: